ymzhang0319/ymzhang0319/README.md

 - 🏫 School of Software, Dalian University of Technology(DUT).

-- 📚 I'm learning about AIGC and working towards becoming a PhD.
+- 📚 I'm learning about AIGC and working towards becoming a PhD student.

 - 🎸 Music is my antidote.
 You can find me <a href="https://b23.tv/tCCG97R" target="_blank">@bilibili</a>